CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 1. You may only kill someone inside your base if you have a KOS sign on the outside of your building.

 2. Do not build in the streets unless you're a hobo.
-    Note: This includes partially blocking streets, checkpoints, megabases, etc.
+    - This includes partially blocking streets, checkpoints, megabases, etc.

 3. Obscure KOS or Building signs are prohibited, they must all viewable for all players.
-    Note: KOS or Building text screens must be a minimum size of 50.
+    - KOS or Building text screens must be a minimum size of 50.

 4. You may only build on the inside of your base.
 KOS lines outside of your base are fine as long as they don't extend into the street.
+    - You do not need a "will chase" sign to kill someone for crossing a KOS line.
-    Note: If staff deem your KOS line to be excessive, you will be asked to change it.
+    - If staff deem your KOS line to be excessive, you will be asked to change it.

 5. Your base must be raidable by all classes with raiding capabilities.
     Example: CP, Thieves, etc.